 Last updated: 2 November 2021

-The Building System Law Reform Programme
+The Building System Reforms

-A high-performing building and construction sector is crucial to New Zealand's economy, and vital for delivering safe, healthy, and durable buildings for New Zealanders.
+A high-performing building and construction sector is crucial to Aotearoa New Zealand's economy, and vital for delivering safe, healthy, and durable buildings for New Zealanders.

 The reforms will make building consenting more efficient and will make it easier and faster to use new and innovative building methods and products, such as off-site and modular component manufacturing.